dell/omnia/docs/source/OmniaInstallGuide/RHEL/Prereq.sh/index.rst

  .. image:: ../../../images/virtual_env_deactivate.png

 .. caution:: If you want to delete and recreate the Omnia-created virtual environment, ensure to back up the pip packages before doing so.
 To backup the packages, run the ``pip freeze >> omnia_venv_pip_reqs.txt`` command from within the activated virtual environment.
 This command creates a backup file called ``omnia_venv_pip_reqs.txt`` in the current directory.
-After you have recreated the virtual environment using the ``prereq.sh`` script, restore the pip packages from the activated virtual environment using the ``pip3 install -r omnia_venv_pip_reqs.txt`` command.
+After you have recreated the virtual environment using the ``prereq.sh`` script, restore the pip packages from the activated virtual environment using the ``pip install -r omnia_venv_pip_reqs.txt`` command.